go-jira/jira/README.md

   * `jira remove labels` => `jira labels remove`
   * `jira set labels` => `jira labels set`

-* **Login process change**.
+###### **Login process change**
 Previously `jira` used attempt to get a `JSESSION` cookies by authenticating with the webservice standard GUI login process.
 This has been especially problematic as users need to authenticate with various credential providers (google auth, etc).
 We now attempt to authenticate via the [session login api](https://docs.atlassian.com/jira/REST/cloud/#auth/1/session-login).
 This may be problematic for users if admins have locked down the session-login api, so we might have to bring back the error-prone Basic-Auth approach.
 For users that are unable to authenticate via `jira` hopefully someone in your organization can provide me with details on a process for you to authenticate and we can try to update `jira`.

 ## Configuration